Azure/retail-ai-enhanced-search/docs/03_Solution_Quickstart.md

 To deploy the E-Retail Quickstart kit in a PoC environment, follow these steps:

-#### (1) Follow [this link](https://ms.portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FIamVarma%2Fai-hub%2Fmain%2Finfrastructure%2Farm%2FaoaiArm.json/uiFormDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2FIamVarma%2Fai-hub%2Fmain%2Finfrastructure%2Farm%2FEnterpriseAIPortal.json) for resource deployment and click deploy link as below
+### (1) Follow [this link](https://ms.portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FIamVarma%2Fai-hub%2Fmain%2Finfrastructure%2Farm%2FaoaiArm.json/uiFormDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2FIamVarma%2Fai-hub%2Fmain%2Finfrastructure%2Farm%2FEnterpriseAIPortal.json) for resource deployment and click deploy link as below

 ![Deploy to Azure](../media/03_Deploy_to_Azure.png)

-#### (2) Choose "Proof of Concept" with Single region option and type Azure OpenAI Hub Prefix for your resources as below
+### (2) Choose "Proof of Concept" with Single region option and type Azure OpenAI Hub Prefix for your resources as below

 ![ArchitectureSetup](../media/03_Architecture_Setup.png)

-#### (3) Select your virtual network and subnet for the Key Vault resource, then select "No" for Customer-Managed Keys as shown below
+### (3) Select your virtual network and subnet for the Key Vault resource, then select "No" for Customer-Managed Keys as shown below

 ![KeyVaultSubnet](../media//03_KeyVault.PNG)

-#### (4) Select your virtual network and subnet for the Storage Account resource as shown below
+### (4) Select your virtual network and subnet for the Storage Account resource as shown below

 ![StorageAccountSubnet](../media/03_StorageAccount.PNG)

-#### (5) Select your virtual network and subnet for the Azure OpenAI resource as shown below
+### (5) Select your virtual network and subnet for the Azure OpenAI resource as shown below

 ![AOAISubnet](../media/03_AOAI.PNG)

-#### (6) Select "GPT4o" for your model and type deployment name and content filter name
+### (6) Select "GPT4o" for your model and type deployment name and content filter name

 ![ModelDeployment](../media/03_ModelDeployment.png)

-#### (7) Select "Retail AI Enhanced Search" for the Use Case
+### (7) Select "Retail AI Enhanced Search" for the Use Case

 ![Use Case](../media/03_UseCase.png)

 > :bulb: **Tip:**: Once this is selected you will find a few more options to configure options upon scrolling down further

-#### (8) Select "Retail AI Enhanced Search" for the Use Case
+### (8) Enter "embd" or Embedding Model Deployment

 ![Embedding](../media/03_Embedding.png)

-#### (9) Select appropriate virtual network and subnet for Azure AI Search as shown below
+### (9) Select appropriate virtual network and subnet for Azure AI Search as shown below

 ![AISearchSubnet](../media/03_AISearch.PNG)

-#### (10) Select appropriate virtual network and subnet for Azure Cosmos DB as shown below
+### (10) Select appropriate virtual network and subnet for Azure Cosmos DB as shown below

 ![CosmosDBSubnet](../media/03_CosmosDB.PNG)

-#### (11) Select appropriate virtual network and subnet for Azure Container Apps as shown below
+### (11) Select appropriate virtual network and subnet for Azure Container Apps as shown below

 ![ContainerAppSubnet](../media/03_ContainerApp.PNG)

 Finally you will be taken to the Review+Create

-#### (12) Approve the private endpoint connection for Azure OpenAI
+### (12) Approve the private endpoint connection for Azure OpenAI

 Goes to the Azure OpenAI resource in Azure Portal and in the network settings, approve the private endpoint connection.

 ![PrivateEndpoint](../media/03_Approve_PE_AOAI.png)

-#### (13) Approve the private endpoint connection for Azure Cosmos DB
+### (13) Approve the private endpoint connection for Azure Cosmos DB

 Goes to the Azure Cosmos DB resource in Azure Portal and in the network settings, approve the private endpoint connection.